okffi/decisions/README.md

 Install
 -------

+Pre-requisites: A Postgresql database.
+For default config, create a database named `helsinkidecisions` that your user Postgresql account has permissions for.

 A minimal runnable instance can be operated as follows:

 1. Install project requirements with `pip install -U -r requirements.txt`